tatsuyai713/Development-Container-for-ROS-2-on-M1-2-Mac/README.md

 2. excute "./launch_container.sh setup"
 3. Usually use "./launch_container.sh"
 4. If you want to commit docker container, please use "./launch_container.sh commit"
-5. If you want to use ROS with GUI, please use "./launch_container.sh xrdp" and use Microsoft Remote Desktop(access to 127.0.0.1).
+5. If you want to use ROS with GUI, please use "./launch_container.sh xrdp" and use Parallels Client(access to 127.0.0.1).(Don't use Microsoft Remote Desktop)